-6 The Great Fusion
+4.1 Chapter 6-The Great Fusion

 - The Riemann Hypothesis was born out of an encounter between "counting logic," and "measuring logic."
-It arose when some ideas from arithmetic were combined with some from analysis to form a new branch of mathematics, analytic number theory.
+Examples: Did the new millenium start on January 1, 2000 (counting logic) or January 1, 2001 (measuring logic)?; Do you turn 21 on your 21st birthday (measuring logic) or on the first day of your 21st year (counting logic)?
+It arose when some ideas from arithmetic (counting) were combined with some from analysis (measuring) to form a new branch of mathematics, analytic number theory.
 The great fusion between arithmetic and analysis came about as the result of an inquiry into prime numbers. - Analysis dates from the invention of calculus by Newton and Leibnitz in the 1670s.
 Arithmetic, by contrast with analysis, is widely taken to be the easiest, most accessible branch of math.
 Be careful though-it is rather easy to state problems that are ferociously difficult to prove (e.g., Goldbach conjecture, Fermat's Last 'Theorem').
+The Goldbach conjecture asks if every even integer bigger than 2 can be written as the sum of two (odd) primes.
+This is yet another still unsolved problem with absolutely no real-life application.
 A problem that can be stated in a few plain words, yet which defies proof by the best mathematical talents for decades (centuries!), has an irresistible attraction for most mathematicians.
 Even failed attempts can generate powerful new results and techniques.
 And there is, of course, the Mallory factor. - Euler proved the Golden Key in 1737.
 One hundred years later, it came to the attention of Dirichlet, who combined it with Gauss's work on congruences (Clock arithmetic!) to answer an important question about prime numbers, generally considered to be the beginning of analytic number theory (How many primes are there in an arithmetic progression?). - Gauss and Dirichlet were Riemann's two mathematical idols.
 If it was Riemann who turned the key, it was Dirichlet who first showed it to him and demonstrated that it was a key to something or other; and it is to Dirichlet that the immortal glory of inventing analytic number theory properly belongs.

-7 The Golden Key, and an Improved Prime Number Theorem
+4.2 Chapter 7-The Golden Key, and an Improved Prime Number Theorem